 Get a peer review of your building's structure cost with NO risk.
 Click here to get started

-When 11 E Lenox opened in winter 2022 as Boston’s first ground-up mass timber building, the collaboration between Boston Real Estate Collaborative (BREC), Monte French Design Studio, Haycon Inc., and H+O Structural Engineering created something groundbreaking.
+When 11 E Lenox opened in winter 2022 as Boston’s first ground-up mass timber building, the collaboration between Boston Real Estate Collaborative (BREC), Monte French Design Studio, Haycon Inc., Nordic Structures and H+O Structural Engineering created something groundbreaking.
 Now the 2024 WoodWorks Wood in Architecture Award confirms what the team proved: this 34-unit multifamily project sets the standard for climate-smart housing.

 Material Efficiency and Structural Innovation